How to apply

 If you are unsure which Digital, Data, and Technology (DDaT) role you are being tested against please contact the recruiting manager to confirm.

-Following the technical assessment you will complete a competency-based interview which is usually on the same day or part of the same interview session.
-The competencies you will be asked about are noted below.
+Following the technical assessment you will complete a interview which is usually on the same day or part of the same interview session.
+The Success Profiles elements you will be asked about are noted below.

-The Scottish Government use Skills for Success that supports career planning and skills development.
-It also supports the SG People Strategy to have the right skills at the right time by underpinning our recruitment and performance management systems.
+The Scottish Government use the Success Profiles framework.
+It supports the SG People Strategy to have the right skills in the right roles at the right time.
 It sets out what is fundamental to success in the Scottish Government from Band A to the Senior Civil Service.
-The competency framework identifies a set of Core Skills that everyone should have and be able to demonstrate whatever job they are doing.
+The framework identifies a set of core skills that are necessary to be effective in your role and they will be noted on the job advert.
+These skills will be assessed throughout the entire application process.

 Interviewers will take notes throughout the interview to evidence the information you’ve provided and they will usually take it in turns to ask questions about each competency.